pip-services/pip-services-docs/content/en/node/aws/containers/lambda_function.md

 #### act
 Calls registered action in this lambda function.
-"cmd" parameter in the action parameters determin what action shall be called.
+"cmd" parameter in the action parameters determines what action shall be called.

 - This method shall only be used in testing.